 Just over the Indiana border lies an awe-inspiring orchard complete with pumpkin doughnuts, concessions, apples galore and corn mazes.
-In honor of our World Series winning Cubs, the farmland created a Cubs maze, as well Albanese and “Thank You Farmers” themed mazes.
+This year’s theme for the larger maze is “the apple of our pie” which honors the family’s grandma and the values she instilled.
+There is also an Albanese gummy bear-themed maze that’s perfect for the little ones.
 Once you’re all maze-d out, pick apples and peruse the massive barn to get your fill of fudge and other farm essentials.

 photo: flickr creative commons